Hebrews 13

 The first-century believers faced pressure to return to Jewish food laws and rituals.
 Do not, says the author.
 You are not stabilized by what you eat or do not eat, by what you observe or abandon.
 "A good thing that the heart be established with grace."
 Your heart is held stable by one thing: God's grace in Christ.

 The example is dietary law, but the principle is universal.
-Rules about what you eat or wear, practices you perform, customs you follow - none of these make you right with God.
-Only grace.
-Only Christ.
-Only faith in His finished work.
+Rules about what you eat or wear, practices you perform, customs you follow do not, by themselves, establish the heart.
+The heart is established with grace, through Christ.

 Hebrews 13:10-14Jesus Suffered Without the Gate